Safe Learning for Contact-Rich Robot Tasks: A Survey from Classical Learning-Based Methods to Safe Foundation Models: Categorization of Methods from Different Perspectives

 \subsubsection{Trade-off Between Objectives}

 The three objectives (Fig.~\ref{fig:metrics}) may conflict in many instances, thus the designers often analyze the trade-off between these.
+Having both task and safety objectives increases the optimization complexity, and consequently the amount of data to learn effective policies \citep{331}.
 The trade-off can be measured by a combined metric, such as the ratio of the safe and successful experiments to constraint violating ones \citep{91, zhang2024srl}.
 A safety-efficiency reward function was proposed by \cite{28} to achieve a good trade-off.
-On the other hand, \cite{11} and \cite{13} compare the numbers of successful and violating runs side-by-side instead of directly calculating a ratio between them.
+On the other hand, \cite{11}, \cite{7} and \cite{13} compare the numbers of successful and violating runs side-by-side instead of directly calculating a ratio between them.

 Machine learning metrics such as prediction accuracy has been used to measure task objectives, however, it is also relevant in works that use learned models for safety-related predictions \citep{21, 4}.
 Just as the learning curves provide insights on the success and efficiency trade-off, some works present the learning curves of success, violation and their ratio to portray the trade-off between the three objectives during training \citep{91, zhang2024srl}.